jarbochov/obs-countdown/README.md

 - If you set `days=1`, it will show days, hours, minutes, and seconds (01:00:00:00)

 The `auto` setting (default) intelligently hides units that are zero to keep the display clean.
 For times larger than 1.5 days (36 hours) it will only show the days unit.

+#### Direction
+The direction parameter controls whether the timer counts down or up.
+When set to countup, the timer will begin counting up only after the countdown reaches zero (for relative timers).
+If the initial duration is set to zero (e.g., ?minutes=0), countup starts immediately.
+For date-based timers, countup begins after the target date/time is reached.
+This allows you to show elapsed time since an event or deadline.

+&showcontext:
+When `showcontext=true` is set (with a date-based timer and direction=countup), the timer will display the original target date and time below the SINCE label during countup mode.
+This provides clear context for viewers about when the event or deadline occurred.
+The context is only shown after the timer transitions to countup, not during the countdown phase.

 ### Style Customization